ricopicone/state/README.md

 # State
-State is a Mathematica package for deriving the equations of state for a dynamic system.
-It was originally developed by Joseph L. Garbini at the University of Washington.
+State is a Mathematica package for assisting in the derivation of the equations of state for a dynamic system.
+It was originally developed by Joseph L. Garbini at the University of Washington, who continues to contribute to its maintenance, along with Rico A.R.
+Picone of Saint Martin's University and Cameron N. Devine.

 ## Installation
 Clone or download the repository.